Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Deformed ( ) algebras and their inhomogeneous contractions

 From (\ref{eq:33.14}) we know that the $\tilde K'_{1,2}$ and $J'_4$ generators satisfy the anti-Hermitian reality conditions, while $J'_{1,2}$ and $\tilde K'_4$ (i.e. the $D = 4$ boost generators $M_{24}$, $M_{41}$ and $M_{43}$) are Hermitian.
 Defining the physical basis, in which all generators are anti-Hermitian, via the transformation

 we can write down familiar brackets of the $\mathfrak{o}(3,1)$ algebra:

-(assuming the convention $\epsilon_{012} = 1$ and rising indices with the Lorentzian metric).
+(assuming the convention $\epsilon_{012} = 1$ and rising indices with the Lorentzian metric $(1,1,-1)$).

-When we consider $\mathfrak{o}(3,1)$ as the $D = 3$ de Sitter algebra, the list of allowed $r$-matrices naturally remains the same as in (\ref{eq:32.01b}-\ref{eq:32.01d}) but they are expressed in a different physical basis, namely (\ref{eq:32.02a}). $r_I$ and $r_{II}$ are now written as
+When $\mathfrak{o}(3,1)$ is treated as the $D = 3$ de Sitter algebra, the list of allowed $r$-matrices naturally remains the same as in (\ref{eq:32.01b}-\ref{eq:32.01d}) but they are expressed in a different physical basis, namely (\ref{eq:32.02a}). $r_I$ and $r_{II}$ are now written as

 where $\chi \in i \mathbbm{R}$ and $\varsigma \in \mathbbm{R}$. $r_{III}$ acquires the form